All Products

 This topic describes how to use a PHP, Python, Java, or Go client to access an Alibaba Cloud Elasticsearch cluster.
-This topic also provides sample code and usage notes of each type of client.
+This topic also provides sample code and usage notes for each type of client.

 Preparations